RafaelAguilar64/MADdefinitivo/README.md

 While similar applications exist, EcoTrack stands out by combining pollution monitoring, biodiversity tracking, and environmental education in a single, user-friendly platform.
 The primary goal of this project is to encourage sustainable habits and promote ecological awareness.

+This may undergo changes as we progress in the course.